 What I like about galettes is that they’re so much easier to make than pies or tarts, with all the flavour of both.
 Particularly during the colder months, not much beats warm masala chai spiced apples tucked into a crispy buckwheat crust contrasted with a scoop or two of chilled vanilla coconut ice cream.
-This rustic galette can help keep you warm and energized throughout the cooler seasons, whether it’s for breakfast or afternoon snack.
+This rustic apple galette can help keep you warm and energized throughout the cooler seasons, whether it’s for breakfast or afternoon snack.

-This isn’t just any old galette, though.
+This isn’t just any old apple galette, though.
 Packed to the brim with highly medicinal local wild chaga mushroom, wild foraged pine pollen, 100% grass fed organic local butter from Emerald Grasslands, nourishing chai spices, and a pasture raised local egg, this recipe excites me because of all of the epic, deeply medicinal ingredients I can add to it and customize every time, all in a rustic, cozy parcel.

 Ingredients you’ll need for this masala chai spiced apple galette